 Most spreadsheet users will not be running a tabulating procedure like mine and will probably not notice the delays that I saw.
 People who have not used VISICALC or THE Spreadsheet Version 1.0 may not be bothered by the slow scrolling or replication quirks or may adapt to them better than some of us "experienced" users.
-As mentioned in Arsen's review, the price is right, especially when you consider that it is necessary to spend an \$80-\$125 additional to get memory-expansion and 80-column features for memory-expansion and ob-column VISICALC that are included with Version 2.0
+As mentioned in Arsen's review, the price is right, especially when you consider that it is necessary to spend an additional \$80-\$125 to get the memory-expansion and 80-column features for VISICALC that are included with Version 2.0